Protective Hairstyles for Hair Growth

 Ladies I can not emphasize how important it is to oil your scalp at night time.
 Recently (a few months ago) I started to oil my scalp 3 times per week, and it has boosted my hair growth!

 I was doing some research on youtube on ways to stimulate hair growth of the hair follicles and I came upon a slew of videos using natural oils to promote healthy hair growth.
-The main oil that was used is the Wild Growth Hair Oil.
+The main oil that was used is the Wild Growth Hair Oil , which contains coconut oil, olive oil and other essential oils that promote hair growth.
 This oil is fairly cheap, and you can find it at your local beauty supply store for around $15, it also lasts around 2 months of hair applications.

-Oiling your scalp at night to take care of your hair before bed only takes maybe 5-10 minutes and is a critical step if you want to see massive hair growth.
+Oiling your scalp at night to take care of your hair before bed only takes maybe 5-10 minutes and is a critical step if you want to see massive hair growth, along with overnight hair masks and deep conditioners.

 2. Start With a Good Scalp Massage